 Hollyhock Leaves Riddled with Holes and Spots

-An old fashioned favorite, the hollyhock, is easy to grow but the leaves are often riddled with orange spots and holes.
+An old fashioned favorite, hollyhock, is easy to grow, but the leaves are often riddled with orange spots and holes.

-The hollyhock weevil eats small irregular holes in the leaves while Japanese beetles can riddle the leaves with holes eventually skeletonizing them.
+The hollyhock weevil eats small irregular holes in the leaves, while Japanese beetles can riddle the leaves with holes eventually skeletonizing them.
 Knock these pests into a bucket of soapy water to reduce their population and feeding damage.
 Remove weevil infested seedpods to reduce future infestations.

 Caterpillars and sawflies can also eat irregular shaped holes in the leaves.
 Look for them at dusk on the underside of leaves and along the stems and remove any you find.